kevin-chalmers/set08103/labs/lab01/README.md

 We will also add another new file: `README.md`.
 This file is the readme for the project, and is written in [Markdown](https://en.wikipedia.org/wiki/Markdown).
 You will be using Markdown a lot in the module for documentation.
 A [tutorial](https://www.markdowntutorial.com/) is available.

-So to finish this stage of our setup perform the following actions:
+So to finish this stage of our set-up perform the following actions:

 1. Add a new file - `README.md` to the root directory of the project.
 2. Add some text to the readme - keep it simple at the moment.